 Also, the vet can conduct x-rays of the dog’s chest and abdomen region.
-In many cases, Spondylosis has been diagnosed accidentally as vets conduct x-rays for other health issues.
-Lastly, vets may rule our other conditions by using an MRI.
-CT scan, and a myelogram.
+In many cases, Spondylosis has been diagnosed accidentally as vets perform x-rays for other health issues.
+Lastly, vets may rule out other conditions by using an MRI.
+CT scan and a myelogram.

-At the end of this process, you and your vet should be in a better position to come up with an ideal treatment plan for your dog’s Spondylosis.
-Generally, most of the cases are asymptomatic and for these dogs, no medication is necessary.
-Canine back support or back brace may be worn to alleviate pressure and reduce spinal pain.
+At the end of this process, you and your vet should be in a better position to develop an ideal treatment plan for your dog’s Spondylosis.
+Generally, most cases are asymptomatic, and no medication is necessary for these dogs.
+A canine back support or back brace may be worn to alleviate pressure and reduce spinal pain.

 In dogs that have minor symptoms, pain meds are usually recommended by the vet while for severe symptoms, pain meds, as well as surgery, may be considered.